apache/flagon-distill/docs/source/installation.rst

 Deployment
 ----------

 I will describe a setup with nginx as a web server on Ubuntu.
-A web server cannot communicate directly with a Flask application such as Distill, that’s why gunicorn will be used to act as a medium between the web server and Distill.
+A web server cannot communicate directly with a Flask application such as Apache Distill.
+Thus gunicorn will be used to act as a medium between the web server and Apache Distill.
 Gunicorn is like an application web server that will be running behind nginx, and it is WSGI compatible.
 It can communicate with applications that support WSGI – Flask, Django, etc.

 Install requirements.